-- Finding the channels which allow you to scale customer acquisition
+- Finding the channels that allow you to scale customer acquisition

 - Identifying a repeatable sales process (this is mission critical!)

-Typical risks and concerns to be aware of during this stepping stone phase include:
+Typical risks and concerns to be aware of during this phase include:

 - Not pivoting when needed as the market changes